heroku/heroku-buildpack-go/README.md

 ## Go Module Specifics

+When using go modules, this buildpack will search the code base for `main` packages, ignoring any in `vendor/`, and will automatically compile those packages.
+If this isn't what you want you can specify specific package spec(s) via the `go.mod` file's `// +heroku install` directive (see below).

 The `go.mod` file allows for arbitrary comments.
 This buildpack utilizes [build constraint](https://golang.org/pkg/go/build/#hdr-Build_Constraints) style comments to track Heroku build specific configuration which is encoded in the